 Cracks in a concrete garage floor may indicate that there are foundation problems or other issues.
-As buyers or owners, we want know how to tell if they’re serious; basically when to worry.
+As buyers or homeowners, we want to know how to tell if these cracks are serious, or basically when to worry.

 Cold joints look like cracks but are OK